 Yes, celery can be eaten raw.
 Raw vegetables can be more challenging to digest for some people.
 If you experience excess gas or digestive discomfort, try cooking them slightly before consuming them.

 Celery is a simple and affordable vegetable that comes with many health benefits.
 Healthy food doesn’t have to be expensive or complicated.
-I hope you enjoyed our post about celery.
-Comment below if you have any questions or comments!

 - The effect of hydro-alcoholic celery (Apiumgraveolens) leaf extract on cardiovascular parameters and lipid profile in animal model of hypertension induced by fructose – PMC (nih.gov)